mohannashahrad/Pileus-518-project/README.md

 - [ ] Make Redis persistant on nodes so that we hit disk and not just memory
 - [x] Implement replication agents [pull-based]
-   - double-check it works fine
+   - [ ] double-check it works fine
+   - [ ] double-check it high TS is updated when no updates are there to pull [section 4.3]
+   - [ ] Scanning the keys for updates to be shareed with secondaries should be more efficient
 - [ ] Implement the client-side API
 - [ ] Comeplete the implementation of Get function
    - [ ] Handling the condition code + unavailable codes